-Medical emergencies: Our river guides are trained in first aid and carry first aid supplies only.
+Medical emergencies: Our guides are trained in first aid and carry first aid supplies only.
 REMEMBER to bring your own prescription medicines.
-ALERT our guides to any medical problem you may have such as diabetes or allergic reactions.
-Once on the river, our location is remote and a long way from any hospitals, doctors, or pain-relieving medicines.
-Evacuations to modern medical facilities can be long and expensive.
+ALERT our guides to any medical problem you might have such as diabetes or allergic reactions.
+Wilderness expeditions are a long way from hospitals, doctors, and pain-relieving medicines.
+Evacuations to modern medical care are uncertain, and protracted.
 In case of evacuation and/or medical treatment beyond first aid, expenses incurred are the responsibility of the participant.

-Cancellation Policy: If cancellations are made prior to 90 days before the river rafting trip, monies will be refunded less a $50.00 service charge per person.
-If cancellations are made within 90 days and outside of 45 days of the river rafting trip date monies will be refunded less a $100.00 service charge per person.
-Cancellations made within 45 days of the river rafting tour date are non refundable.
-Prior to 45 days to the rafting trip date we will transfer reservations to another trip in the same year with a $25.00 service charge per person.
+Cancellation Policy: If cancellations are made prior to 90 days before the trip, monies will be refunded less a $50.00 service charge per person.
+If cancellations are made within 90 days and outside of 60 days of the trip date monies will be refunded less a $100.00 service charge per person.
+Cancellations made within 60 days of the trip date are non refundable.
+Prior to 60 days to the trip date we will transfer reservations to another trip in the same year with a $25.00 service charge per person.
 All policies will be enforced and we strongly recommend trip cancellation insurance.
 Cancellation of a trip is very unlikely, but we reserve the right to cancel any trip due to river or weather conditions or the lack of sufficient reservations.
 A full refund will be made if such is the case.

 Insurance: Medical Evacuation and cancellation insurance on a vacation plan can be obtained from numerous insurance companies.
 You should be aware that medical evacuations in the backcountry can easily cost $10,000 and up.
 You are responsible for these potential expenses and we strongly encourage all guests to have this coverage.
 We offer plans by TRAVEL GUARD that cover evacuation, baggage and cancellation claims.
 It is available to American and Canadian citizens, as well as citizens of another country as long as you have a U.S. address.
 For a quote or questions give us a call or include Your Names, Birth Dates in an Email and we will send a quote.
 Also, if you are bringing expensive cameras, binoculars, or other items we suggest you have insurance coverage for them (commonly available through Homeowners Policies).
 In the event of a loss, our insurance will not cover those items.

-Tipping the guides: If you feel the river guides have enhanced the enjoyment of your river rafting vacation, you may choose to direct a gratuity to the rafting trip leader in the form of cash or check.
-He/She will then distribute it evenly to the other crewmembers.
+Tipping the guides: If you feel the guides have been instrumental in your enjoyment of the trip, you may choose to direct a gratuity to the trip leader in the form of cash or check.
+They will then distribute it evenly to the other crewmembers.
 The average contribution amount ranges between $20.00 and $30.00 per guest, per day.
 Cash is the preferred method of tipping.

 Things to see in the area: John Wesley Powell Museum in Green River, Utah.
-Arches National Park, Dead Horse Point State Park, Canyonlands National Park, Fisher Towers, Colorado National Monument, Goblin Valley State Park, San Rafael Swell, Capital Reef National Park, Natural Bridges National Monument, and the La Sal and Henry Mountains.
+Arches National Park, Dead Horse Point State Park, Canyonlands National Park, Fisher Towers, Colorado National Monument, Goblin Valley State Park, San Rafael Swell, Capitol Reef National Park, Natural Bridges National Monument, and the La Sal and Henry Mountains.

-Reading material you may enjoy:
+Reading material, you may enjoy:

-Exploration of the Colorado River Powell $12.95
+Exploration of the Colorado River – Powell…………………………………………. $12.95

-Desolation River Guide Belknap (waterproof) $19.95
+Desolation River Guide – Belknap (waterproof)…………………………………… $19.95

-The Educated Outlaw Harvey Lay Murdock (Grandson) $10.95
+The Educated Outlaw Harvey – Lay Murdock (Grandson)…………………….. $10.95

-Desolation Canyon and Gray Canyons Felix E. Mutschler $10.95
+Desolation and Gray Canyons- Felix E. Mutschler………………………………. $10.95

 These books can be ordered online at www.bikeraft.com, or by sending the appropriate amount listed above plus $5.60 priority shipping to Holiday River Expeditions, 544 East 3900 South, SLC, UT 84107.
 This is available within the U.S. only.
 If outside the U.S. additional shipping and handling charges will be added.
 You can call 801-266-2087 for rates.
 These books can also be purchased at our headquarters in Green River.